List of ATP number 1 ranked singles tennis players: Weeks as No. 1 leaders timeline

+No. 1 leaders timeline

 Year-end No. 1 players

-The ATP year-end No. 1 (ATP Player of the Year), in recent decades, has been determined as the player who ends the year as world No. 1 in the ATP rankings.
-Prior to the early 1990s this was not always the case, in some instances the "ATP Player of the Year" and the Year-end No. 1 in the rankings were different players.
-Novak Djokovic holds the ATP record of seven year-end No. 1 rankings.
-18 players have achieved the year-end No. 1 ranking, four them (Lendl, Federer, Djokovic, Nadal) have done so in non-consecutive years.
-Six players have stayed at No. 1 in the ATP rankings every week of a calendar year.
-Connors and Federer have done so for three calendar years, Connors non-consecutively and Federer consecutively.
+The ATP year-end No. 1 (ATP Player of the Year), in recent decades, it has been determined as the player who ends the year as world No. 1 in the ATP rankings.
+Prior to the early 1990s this was not always the case, in some instances the "ATP Player of the Year" and the Year-end No. 1 in the rankings were different players (1975, 1976, 1977, 1978, 1982, 1989).
+Novak Djokovic holds the ATP record of eight year-end No. 1 finishes.
+Overall, 19 players have achieved the year-end No. 1 ranking.
+Ten of them have achieved this more than once, of which five (Lendl, Federer, Djokovic, Nadal and Alcaraz) have done so in non-consecutive years.
+Lendl and Federer were the first two players who would regain the Year-end No. 1.
+Nadal and Djokovic would regain the Year-end No. 1 four times.
+Six players have stayed at No. 1 in the ATP rankings for every week of the calendar year.
+Connors and Federer have done so in three years, Connors non-consecutively and Federer consecutively.